dstokovsky/cargo/README.txt

 First of all its an api root:
 - http://127.0.0.1:8000/
 It provides you with available view sets that can be accessed via specified url.

+All pages, except the root, need the authentication, according to api/sql/database.sql its admin:admin.

 The next one is:
 - http://127.0.0.1:8000/users/
 This api action provides all users with its friends that are divided on pages by 10